rokkiPeruna/EMT-Engine/ReadMeAndroid.txt

 4. Wait for the gradle to build and possibly update itself.
 5. Build the project.

-6. Juho: fix the things I broke.
+6. Juho: fix the things I broke. -->FIXED